 Listen, I wrote a book called Sheep No More, The Art of Awareness and Attack Survival.

-I've plugged it many, many times on the show.
+I've plugged it many, many times on this show.

-It's got workbooks that are coming out in April and in July that are gonna help you look at your life from the attacker's point of view.
+It's got workbooks that are coming out in April and in July that are going to help you look at your life from the attacker's point of view.

 You can get on Amazon and Barnes and Noble, anywhere books are sold.